 - Level of Optimization (code, images etc)

 Ease of Use

-To get started with Ecwid, you first need to go to the Ecwid website and sign up and go through the initial process on their website.
+To get started with Ecwid, you first need to go to the Ecwid website and sign up for the Ecwid free plan and go through the initial process on their website.
 Once you have signed up, you then need to bring Ecwid into your WordPress site and this is very simple to do.

 Just search in the WordPress plugin library for Ecwid and install the Ecwid plugin, just make sure it is the official one by Ecwid Ecommerce.
 You will then be prompted to connect your Ecwid dashboard to your WordPress site and this is all done with a click of a button.

 Once this is done, it will import the Ecwid dashboard into your WordPress one and it looks exactly the same as it does in Ecwid.
 At this point, you don’t really need to access your dashboard via the Ecwid website, instead, you can do it all via your WordPress dashboard.

 Navigating around the Ecwid plugin is really easy and as you can see in the image above.
 When you click on the Ecwid heading in your WordPress dashboard, it will bring up the complete Ecwid dashboard (exactly the same as you would see if accessed directly through Ecwid) and it is very well laid out with clearly labeled headings.